panique/huge/README.md

 By default HUGE has a demo-user: username is `demo`, password is `12345678`.
 The user is already activated.

+### What the hell are .travis.yml, .scrutinizer.yml etc. ?

+There are several files in the root folder of the project that might be irritating:

+ - *.htaccess* (optionally) routes all traffic to /public/index.php!
+If you installed this project correctly, then this file is not necessary, but as lots of people have problems setting up the vhost correctly, .htaccess it still there to increase security, even on partly-broken-installations.
+ - *.scrutinizer.yml* (can be deleted): Configs for the external code quality analyzer Scrutinizer, just used here on GitHub, you don't need this for your project.
+ - *.travis.yml* (can be deleted): Same like above.
+Travis is an external service that creates installations of this repo after each code change to make sure everything runs fine.
+Also runs the unit tests.
+You don't need this inside your project.
+ - *composer.json* (important): You should know what this does. ;) This file says what external dependencies are used.
+ - *travis-ci-apache* (can be deleted): Config file for Travis, see above, so Travis knows how to setup the Apache.

+*README* and *CHANGELOG* are self-explaining.

 #### Documentation <a name="documentation"></a>

 A real documentation is in the making.
 Until then, please have a look at the code and use your IDE's code completion